Introduction

 Private Sub Form_Load() Dim db As Database, doc As Document, prp As Property On Error GoTo Form_Load_Err Set db = CurrentDb Set doc = db.Containers("Forms").Documents("Main") 'Set the Combobox values from the Custom Property values saved earlier Me![cboCity] = doc.Properties("prpCity").Value Me![cboTitle] = doc.Properties("prpTitle").Value Form_Load_Exit: Exit Sub Form_Load_Err: MsgBox Err.Description, , "Form_Load()" Resume Form_Load_Exit End Sub

-How about positioning a particular record on the Form, which you have worked on last time, as current record when the Form opens?
+How about positioning a particular record on the Form, which you worked on last time, as the current record when the Form opens?
 Click here to find out.

 No comments: